Is it possible to calculate the virality of a project? What is k-factor? Which formulas do you need to use for this?

 New users (n) = New users (n-1) * k-factor

-And the greater the k-factor is, the faster grows the audience of a project.
+The greater the k-factor is, the faster grows the audience of the project.

-The number of project users is also important because they will spread information about a product.
+The number of project users is also important because they will spread information about the product.

 Therefore, the more users we have, the more people will learn about our app from them.